Table of Contents

 How Much Does Stem Cell Knee Surgery Cost?

-The cost of stem cell knee surgery can vary depending on a number of factors, such as the type of stem cells used and the facility where the procedure is performed.
+The cost of stem cell knee surgery can vary depending on several factors, such as the type of stem cells used and the facility where the procedure is performed.

 In general, stem cell knee surgery costs about $5000-$10000.
 You should talk to your insurance company to see if they will cover any or all of the cost of the procedure.